 The CellScale is calibrated in any of 4 ways: 1) Using the 3750CS RF Meter.
 Calibration using this method is covered in the 3750CS User Guide.
-2) Using the 9750 Handheld Meter.
-Calibration using this method is covered in the 9750 User Guide.
-3) Via "Virtual Meter" software installed on a PC with a CellModem.
-4) Using the Terminal Access Mode menus.
-It is this 4th method that is covered here.
+2) Using the 9750A Handheld Meter.
+Calibration using this method is covered in the 9750A User Guide.
+3) Using the 9850 CellScale Indicator.
+Calibration using this method is covered in the 9850 User Guide.
+4) Via "Virtual Meter" software installed on a PC equipped with a CellModem.
+See the CVM User Guide.
+5) Using the Terminal Access Mode menus.
+It is this 5th method that is covered here.